KurtBoehm/tlaxcaltin/ReadMe.md

 # Tlaxcaltin 🌮: A Meson Subproject Manager

-_Tlaxcaltin_ (plural of Nahuatl _tlaxcalli_, “tortilla”) is a collection of wraps and corresponding package files for use in other projects.
+_Tlaxcaltin_ (plural of Nahuatl _tlaxcalli_, “tortilla”) is a collection of wraps and corresponding package files for use in other projects, together with tools to manage the subprojects used.
 It is designed to be used as the source of all subprojects which a Meson-based project uses and can be integrated into a project using the following steps:

 1. Add a file named `subprojects.txt` to the root folder of the project and add the names of the required subprojects to that file.
 These names correspond to the wrap files in the root directory of this repository without the suffix (i.e. the _stem_ of the file path).
 The dependencies of these projects are determined by Tlaxcaltin and included as well.